Database Queries

 Dynamic conditions

-The condition can be parameterized at the query compilation, and its parameter values and the parameter values specified at query execution.
+The condition can be parameterized at query compilation.
+The parameter values are specified at query execution.

 final IPreparedListQuery preparedListQuery =